NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/events/registration.md

             content: >
               - Submitted data will only be processed in the context of the event.

-              - Your registration is complete once the participation fee (€300 for in-person participation or €200 for online participation) has been paid.
+              - Your registration is complete once the participation fee (€300 for in-person participation) has been paid.
 Payment instructions will be send to you by email.

               - Inform Algorithm Audit as soon as possible if you are unable to attend the event by sending an email to info@algorithmaudit.eu.
             use_card_style: false